flockoffiles/SwiftySRP/README.md

 pod 'SwiftySRP', :git => 'https://github.com/serieuxchat/SwiftySRP', :branch => 'master'
 ```

+## Xcode 10 vs 9.4 Support

+Starting with version 2.7 SwiftySRP no longer supports building with Xcode 9 (because of the different ways the CommonCrypto library must be imported).
+If you still need to support XCode 9, you have to stay on version 2.6.

 ## How to Use

 Currently the implementation is Swift-only and supports iOS9.0 and higher.